Applications for all grades are now available for the 2015-2016 school year.

 Yes, as of January 2014, we are authorized by the Department of Homeland Security to issue Form I-20 to non-immigrant foreign nationals.
 Non-immigrant foreign nationals are international students that do not intend to make the US their permanent home.
 They intend to reside in the US temporarily while going to school.
 International students should apply to St. Mary Magdalene School using the International Application in the online application tool which is available at the top of this page.

-We are not taking any more applications for International students for the 2014-2015 school year, except for students that are native English speakers.
 Applications for the 2015-2016 school year are at the orange button above.